-A master consultant in the global community of the 21st century, Coral is leading a national collective impact project.
-She is empowering collaboration and facilitating conversations among national leaders promoting support for an expression of leadership, the unquestionable birthright of the human experience.
-Born in London, England of Jamaican parents, Coral first visited Jamaica for six weeks and stayed for six months.
-She has a Bachelor of Science degree in management from Pepperdine University in Malibu, California, and pursued her Global Executive Master’s in Business Administration degree at Duke University in Durham, North Carolina, studying on four continents during the program.
+A master consultant of a social enterprise in the global community, Coral Crew-Noble is leading a national collective impact project.
+She empowers collaboration and facilitates conversations among national leaders promoting support for an expression of leadership, the unquestionable birthright of the human experience.
+Born in London, England, Crew-Noble currently resides in Jamaica.
+She has a Bachelor of Science in management from Pepperdine University in Malibu, California and pursued her global executive master’s degree in business administration at Duke University in Durham, North Carolina, studying on four continents during the program.

 Sue Ellen Mann